 Seoul Park in Tashkent is a gift from South Korea to Uzbekistan, designed with the aim of spreading South Korean culture, as well as a symbol of collaboration between the two countries.
 The green zone is made in the ancient Korean traditions: artificial ponds with bridges, neat flower beds, national buildings, wall decoration with drawings and hieroglyphs.
 Coming to the park you can experience a place with a meditative atmosphere and enjoy the calm walks in silence and contemplation of nature.
 A large bell stands in the center of the park as a symbol of friendship between the different camps of the world.
 The Seoul park was under renovation during the summer 2020.
-We have no further information if the renovation has been finished.
+Entrance fee is 10 000 sum.

 Opened in 2019, Tashkent City Park is the largest park area in Uzbekistan.
 The park is an example of a modern entertainment center that includes dancing fountains, wax figure museum and even a flying theater.